abhishek-maurya576/Snake-Game/readme.md

 ## License

-This project is licensed under the .[MIT License](LICENSE). - see the LICENSE file for details.
+This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for details.

 ---